skuzzle/guice-jsf/README.md

 This article describes how to set up a JSF web application using Apache my-faces and Google Guice for dependency injection.
 Not only will we use Guice for resolving managed beans, we also use Guice's Servlet extension to partly replace the `web.xml` with Guice Modules and to have Guice run the whole web stack.

-Note: code for this article is available here: https://github.com/skuzzle/guice-jsf

 ### Dependencies
 We start by defining some minimal required dependencies for our web application.
 Those include the `my-faces` API and implementation as well as `guice` and its servlet